microsoft/nnfusion/artifacts/README.md

     ```
     bash artifacts/scripts/build_and_install_deps.sh
     ```
+* For better evaluation figure produced, the font named Times-New-Roman need to be installed by this command:
+    ```
+    apt install ttf-mscorefonts-installer
+    ```

 So far, you are ready to run NNFusion.
 Besides, if you want to run the evaluation in your native enviroment and build everything from scratch, please follow [README_DEPENDENCY.md](README_DEPENDENCY.md) and install each of them step by step.
 We recommend to use a Ubuntu 16.04 environment.

 ## 2. Getting Started with a Simple Example